-TRAVELLING WITH KIDS IN SOUTH AFRICA
+Traveling WITH KIDS IN SOUTH AFRICA

 In 2014, South Africa’s Department of Home Affairs introduced a number of stringent new laws, including that no person may cross South African borders while accompanying a minor without new travel documents being available for that child.

-The law requires adults to present – amongst other documents – an unabridged birth certificate for every child in their travelling party, regardless of whether they are their biological children.
+The law requires adults to present – amongst other documents – an unabridged birth certificate for every child in their traveling party, regardless of whether they are their biological children.
 This rule is applicable to all visa types with no exceptions.

 A guardian or parent traveling with minors must also be able to produce a certified copy of the absent parent’s identity document and, where applicable, a certified copy of the divorce decree – specifically in relation to the care and movement of the child.
 Where a parent is deceased. the guardian or parent traveling with the child must be able to present an official death certificate for the other parent.
 If a child has been adopted, please be prepared to also submit the relevant documentation in this regard.

-If your child is an unaccompanied minor, ensure they are travelling with letters of consent and contact details of both parents as well as letters and identity documents of the persons receiving the children in South Africa or outside the company borders.
+If your child is an unaccompanied minor, ensure they are traveling with letters of consent and contact details of both parents as well as letters and identity documents of the persons receiving the children in South Africa or outside the company borders.

-Cape Town dialling code 021
+Cape Town dialing code 021

-South Africa dialling code +27
+South Africa dialing code +27

 Cape Town Tourism Central Office +27 21 487 6800